MustafaQoceiEasin/mashup/readme.md

 # Frameworks and libraries
-### The libary used for making the api calls is the built in library in spring-boot called Webclient.
+### The libary used for making the api calls is a library called Webclient.
 ### JDK 8+